null

 It’s prime time for checking your fuel separator, cabin air filter, and anti-freeze.

-Testing and maintaining the pH levels of your antifreeze coolant is vital for your heavy-duty diesel engine health.
-It’s a silent killer that you don’t recognize until it’s too late.
+Testing and maintaining the pH levels of your antifreeze coolant is vital for the health of your heavy-duty diesel engine.
+Improper pH is a silent killer that can go unrecognized until it's too late.

 Improper pH levels and depleted inhibitors corrode and cavitate cylinder liners, causing the coolant to leak out into the combustion chamber, leading to engine failure.

-This happened to a driver we knew.
-He got hydro locked on the side of the road for 3 days.
+This actually happened to a driver we knew.
+He got hydrolocked on the side of the road for 3 days.
 The entire motor had to be replaced for at least $25,000.
-That’s weeks of downtime and not getting paid.
+That’s several weeks of downtime (AKA, not getting paid).

 Yeah…